marko-js-archive/atom-autocomplete-marko/README.md

-HTML Autocomplete Package
+Marko Autocomplete Package
 =========================

-[Autocomplete+](https://github.com/atom/autocomplete-plus) provider that provides advanced Marko tag and attribute autocompletions in Atom.
+The package provides an [autocomplete-plus](https://github.com/atom/autocomplete-plus) provider that provides advanced tag and attribute autocompletions for [Marko templates](http://markojs.com/) in Atom.

 This provider uses the Marko compiler to get an accurate list of available Marko custom tags and attributes for each template.
-In addition, this provider also provides full support for suggesting completions for standard HTML tags and attributes.
+In addition, this provider also provides full support for autocompleting standard HTML tags and attributes.

 # Installation